oksusoo1/fireflutter/README.md

 ## terms

-- `new comment topic` is an option to get notification whenever a new comment had posted under his post or comment.
+- `comment notification` is an option to get notification whenever a new comment had posted under his post or comment.
+  - `comment notifyee` is a user who will get notification when there is a comment under his post or comment.

 ## How push notification wokr.